 It wouldn’t be fair if I was to compare a $400 pair of Winning Gloves to a $20 pair of Everlast gloves.
 Although price isn’t everything, it’s a good indicator for the quality of material the glove is made with.
 I’ve owned a few cheap pairs of Everlast gloves and they actually held up pretty well throughout the years.
 The downside to cheaper gloves is that they won’t support your hands or wrists as well as a glove that is made for better protection.

 I would be a fool to say there’s no correlation between price and quality.
 I understand that some companies up-charge more than others, however there’s a reason why brands such as Cleto Reyes and Grant charge so much for a pair of their gloves.
-There is a lot of time that goes into manufacturing gloves, especially when they’re hand crafted and made of high quality material.
+There is a lot of time that goes into manufacturing gloves, especially when they’re hand crafted and made of high quality material in several glove weights.
 Many professional boxers and MMA fighters use Cleto Reyes boxing gloves for training.